Semiring Provenance for Lightweight Description Logics: Provenance in the and Semirings

 i.e., add the axiom $\alpha$ with an associated monomial if it does not yet appear in \Smc, and modify the monomial associated to $\alpha$ to include new variables otherwise.
+Note that since no axiom occurs several times with different annotations when $\Smc$ is initialized, there is always at most one $(\alpha,\nonomial)\in\Smc$ for a given $\alpha$.
+To ensure termination, a rule is applicable only if its conclusion is not in~\Smc (note that each rule application either adds an annotated axiom or adds some variables to some monomial, and the monomial size is bounded by the number of axioms in $\Omc$).
 The rules are applied until no new rule is applicable; i.e., \Smc is~\emph{saturated}.